xtivia/speedray-cli/docs/design/docker-deploy.md

 * Requires user to manually install Docker CLI tools
 * Must build interface around CLI commands, formatting the command arguments and parsing the output.
 * Can leverage Docker-Compose and its configuration format for multi-container deploys.
-* Configuration of build and deploy options is simplified in Angular CLI.
+* Configuration of build and deploy options is simplified in Speedray CLI.
 * User has the flexibility of switching between `ng` commands and Docker CLI tools without having to maintain duplicate configuration.
 * Lower risk of Docker compatibility issues.
 User has control over their Docker version.